Muppetsg2/VOX4U/README.md

 ## Description

-Import voxel objects to **StaticMesh** or **Voxel**.
-No need to use other digital content creation tool.
+Import voxel objects to **StaticMesh** or **Voxel** — no need to use any other digital content creation tools.
+During import, you can also scale the object to match your desired scene size or proportions.

 ### Static Mesh

 ![StaticMesh](./Resources/StaticMesh.png)

-Generate a static mesh from voxel data with an option to use either a single material with a palette-based texture or multiple materials preserving MagicaVoxel material properties.
+Generate a static mesh from voxel data provides flexible material handling options:
+- Single-material mode – uses one material with a texture generated from the color palette
+- Multi-material mode – preserves individual MagicaVoxel material properties, with the additional option to replace the standard Color Node with a texture generated from the palette.

 #### Mesh optimized